sjl421/PyDPD/README.md

 Currently in development.

-PyDPD will be able to generate datasets from the source files of a GitHub project.
-It will be compatible with source files which are written in one of the top nine most popular programming languages (according to http://www.tiobe.com/tiobe_index).
+PyDPD will be able to generate datasets from source files which are written in one of the top nine most popular programming languages (according to http://www.tiobe.com/tiobe_index).

+* Java
+* C
+* C++
+* Python
+* C#
+* PHP
+* Javascript
+* Visual Basic .NET
+* Perl